Interviewing breeders is something we do often here so I wanted to spice things up with an interview of an influential dog blogger.

 A person shouldn’t breed dogs if they are interested in financial gain, ‘warm and fuzzies’, or simply because it seems more convenient than not.
 You shouldn’t breed dogs if you don’t know everything there is to know about dogs.
 You shouldn’t breed dogs if you’re not prepared to lose your bitch.
 You shouldn’t breed dogs because you have a bitch with a uterus.

 Basically, the choice to breed dogs should be a carefully considered process.

 A lot of animal rights activists would argue that all and any breeding, in these days of full shelters, is horrible and should cease.
 Any thoughts?

 I have lots of thoughts – a whole blog on them in fact!
-Most animal rights activists are focussed on the myth of an overpopulation problem – we don’t have too many dogs in shelters, we have too many shelters not engaging in marketing.
+Most animal rights activists are focused on the myth of an overpopulation problem – we don’t have too many dogs in shelters, we have too many shelters not engaging in marketing.
 We have too many shelters more willing to kill dogs than return them to owners or rehome them.

 I have a blog post called Just stop breeding until the pounds are empty! which goes into this question in detail.
 Basically, pounds will keep killing animals because they don’t market effectively.
-Breeding has nothing to do with animal shelters impound rates.
+Breeding has nothing to do with animal shelter impound rates.

 You had an interesting post called Breeder Registration Is Bollocks, do you still think the same?